shish/rosettaboy/zig/README.md

 libraries target certain compiler versions with no backward or forward compatibility so you need to do a git bisect to find a library version that works with your compiler...

+Packed structs seem pretty great though, especially useful for emulators where there are a lot of bitwise operations.